eheikes/oscar/task-agent/README.md

 * A [Trello](https://trello.com) account.
 * A Trello API key and token.
 You can get your key and token from [trello.com/app-key](https://trello.com/app-key).
-* An email server or email account.
+* An email server or email account with SMTP.
 * The [Card Size power-up](https://screenful.com/card-size-for-trello/) should be installed on your Trello board(s).

 ## Configuration